nov1n/HabitDeck/README.md

 Make sure to replace the placeholders with your actual Beaver Habits endpoint, username, and password, and the names of the habits you want to track (exactly three habits).

-[!CAUTION] I have not tested with other models like the Stream Deck XL but it _should_ work.
-In that case you have to specify 4 habits in the configuration.
-If you have one please let me know if it works.
+## Supported models

+> [!NOTE]
+> This project has been tested on the Stream Deck (Original V2) model.
+If you have a different model, please share your experience so that I can update the compatibility information in the README.

+Currently, the following models have been confirmed to work:

+- Stream Deck (Original V2)

 ## Usage